Off-Trail Learning is an informational website and podcast for young adults who want to blaze their own trails through life.

 In my years working with self-directed young people, I noticed a few things that they’re often searching for:

 - Inspiration: Taking an alternative path through one’s education and career can be difficult and anxiety-provoking.
 Self-directed young people need positive examples and moral support to inspire their continued journey, especially from those who have walked as a similar path.

 - Community: Self-directed learning is difficult when you feel isolated.
 Teenagers especially need lots of chances to connect with each other, face-to-face.
 If you have a supportive community, you’re more likely to choose (and stick with) self-directed learning.

 - Resources: There are lots of great resources for self-directed teenagers and college-aged people out there, but there’s no single website that contains them.

 That’s why I started Off-Trail Learning: to offer a single website where young people can find the inspiration, community, and resources they need to choose the self-directed path.

 That’s why Off-Trail Learning exists.
-You can learn more on the FAQ.
+Learn more on the FAQ.
 Thanks for reading.